What You Need to Know

 How is St. Claire HealthCare dealing with COVID-19?

 St. Claire Regional Medical Center has tightened visitor restrictions and requires all permitted visitors to enter through the hospital’s main entrance where they will be screened for symptoms of COVID-19.
-Visitors under 12 and anyone with flu-like symptoms will be asked not to enter the hospital.

 Does St. Claire HealthCare Offer Testing for COVID-19?